bparanj/hivegrid.dev/README.md

     B -- Deploy --> C[EC2 Instance]
 ```

-The EC2 instance provisioned using Terraform and the custom image, serves as the target environment for the deployed application.
+The EC2 instance, provisioned using Terraform with a custom image, serves as the target environment for the deployed application.
+Capistrano is used minimally,  mainly because the DSL has a learning curve.
+If a task can be done in Ansible, it is preferred over Capistrano.

 ## Testing